-We hope that the discussions on the travel insurance group give you some valuable recommendations.
+If you hope to travel this February, the discussions on the travel insurance group may give you some valuable recommendations.

 Thank you to everyone who contributed to the group in January.
-Several of you reported that although it took time and effort, you eventually obtained reasonable travel insurance following a cancer diagnosis.
-You also shared practical tips for finding a fair quote and words of encouragement with one another.
+Several of you found reasonable travel insurance after a cancer diagnosis and shared practical tips or words of encouragement.

 Here are some of your success stories over the past month: